Gene knockout: CRISPR/Cas9

 CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) is a genetic engineering technique that allows for precise editing of the genome.
-One application of CRISPR is gene knock-out, which involves disabling or "knocking out" a specific gene in an organism.
+One application of CRISPR is gene knockout, which involves disabling or "knocking out" a specific gene in an organism.

-The process of gene knock-out with CRISPR involves three main steps: designing a guide RNA (gRNA) that targets a specific location in the genome, delivering the gRNA and a Cas9 enzyme (which acts as a molecular scissors) to the target cell, and then allowing the cell to repair the cut in the DNA.
+The process of gene knockout with CRISPR involves three main steps: designing a guide RNA (gRNA) that targets a specific location in the genome, delivering the gRNA and a Cas9 enzyme (which acts as a molecular scissors) to the target cell, and then allowing the cell to repair the cut in the DNA.
 When the cell repairs the cut, it can either join the cut ends back together, resulting in a non-functional gene, or introduce a mutation that disrupts the gene's function.

 This technique can be used in a variety of organisms, including bacteria, yeast, plants, and animals, and it allows scientists to study the function of specific genes by observing the effects of their absence.
-CRISPR-based gene knock-out is a powerful tool for understanding the genetic basis of disease and for developing new therapies.
+CRISPR-based gene knockout is a powerful tool for understanding the genetic basis of disease and for developing new therapies.

-It is important to note that CRISPR-based gene knock-out, like any genetic engineering technique, has the potential to produce unintended or harmful effects on the organism, so it should be used with caution.
+It is important to note that CRISPR-based gene knockout, like any genetic engineering technique, has the potential to produce unintended or harmful effects on the organism, so it should be used with caution.
 The coupled Cas9 will cause a double stranded break in the DNA.
 Following the same principle as zinc-fingers and TALENs, the attempts to repair these double stranded breaks often result in frameshift mutations that result in an nonfunctional gene.

-Knockin
+Non invasive CRISPR-Cas9 technology has successfully knocked out a gene associated in depression and anxiety in mice, being the first successful delivery passing through the blood–brain barrier to enable gene modification.

+Knock-in

-Gene knockin is similar to gene knockout, but it replaces a gene with another instead of deleting it.
+Gene knock-in is similar to gene knockout, but it replaces a gene with another instead of deleting it.

 Types

 Conditional knockouts

 A conditional gene knockout allows gene deletion in a tissue in a tissue specific manner.
 This is required in place of a gene knockout if the null mutation would lead to embryonic death, or a specific tissue or cell type is of specific interest.
 This is done by introducing short sequences called loxP sites around the gene.
-These sequences will be introduced into the germ-line via the same mechanism as a knock-out.
+These sequences will be introduced into the germ-line via the same mechanism as a knockout.
 This germ-line can then be crossed to another germline containing Cre-recombinase which is a viral enzyme that can recognize these sequences, recombines them and deletes the gene flanked by these sites.

-Genes not involved in early development have been effectively studied using knockout approaches that use gene deletion.
-However, it is typically not possible to knock off genes that are active during early development without the organism suffering a fatal outcome.
-One method around this is conditional knockout.
-Utilizing a site-specific recombinase called Cre, the original conditional knockout technique recombined short target sequences known as LoxP.
-Since then, other recombinases have been created and employed in conditional knockout experiments.
+Other recombinases have since been created and employed in conditional knockout experiments.